“I could’ve cried the first time I walked into a dispensary and saw all of the different strains of help for my ADHD treatment and depression.”

 Don’t be ashamed smokin mommas.
 You are doing the best you can for your kids by taking care of yourself mentally, emotionally and physically for them.
 May you all have many peaceful tokes in the future.

-From RxLeaf: The Medical Reason for Cannabis as an ADHD Treatment
+From RxLeaf: The Studies on Cannabis as an ADHD Treatment

 ADHD is known colloquially as a condition prevalent among pre-teen boys.
 It’s marked by a lack of focus or an inability to stay on task.
 Scientifically, however, it’s known as a chemical imbalance, characterized by a lack of dopamine in the brain.